-The analysis of historical satellite imagery considered available images for 2011, 2013, 2015, 2017, 2018, 2019, 2020 and 2021 and is outlined in Table 7 to Table 714.
-The image for 2011 shows cropping activity in the southwest of Zone 2.
-The Applicants purchased the underlying property in the early 1990s and the Leucaena was plated in 2008.
+The analysis of historical satellite imagery considered available images for 2003, 2011, 2017 and 2019, and is outlined on Figure 7 to Figure 10.
+The image for 2011 shows cropping activity in the southwest of Zone 2, the year that Ensham JV (i.e. Bligh Coal Ltd, Idemitsu Australia Pty Ltd and Bowen Investment (Australia), refer to Section 4.2) purchased the underlying property.
 This cropping activity, Ensham confirms, was dryland cropping of Leucaena (a fodder crop).
 Ensham further confirms that this area has continued to be cropped with Leucaena and grazed by cattle since 2011 and has not been irrigated (i.e. is rainfed).
 As such, as outlined by the RPI Act Statutory Guideline 07/14, this area is not considered PALU and is classified as '3.2.2 Woody fodder plants - woody plants used primarily for the purpose of providing forage for livestock grazing'.
-In any case, no material impact will result in this area, as discussed in detail under Section 6.
+In any case, the potential impacts to this area have been found to be negligible, as discussed in detail under Section 6.

 RO1 requires that that an activity will not result in material impact on the use of the property in a PALU.
-Prescribed Solutions for RO1 state various solutions for deciding if the activity impacts on PAA.
-It has been determined that the Project satisfies all prescribed solutions for RO1, as outlined under Table 6.
+A Prescribed solutions for RO1 state various solutions for deciding if the activity impacts on PAA.
+It has been determined that the Project satisfies all prescribed solutions for RO1, as outlined under Table 4.

-Table 6 Prescribed Solutions for RO1 - PAA
+Table 4Prescribed Solutions for RO1 - PAA